RenoCardano/Crytpo_croissant/index.md

 ## Welcome to GitHub Pages

+You can use the [editWelcome to [CrytoCroissant Staking Pool]

+###Liberté, égalité, crytomonnaies

+### SERVER INFORMATION
+CrytoCroissant is operated on OVH servers offering 99.99% server uptime.
+Our core server is located in two different in Strasbourg and is protected proxy relays located.
+All servers are running on Ubuntu 20.04.

+We love the Cardano community and we are keen to work toward increasing decentralisation and Cardano awareness.

+### LOW FEES HIGH PLEDGE HIGH REWARDS

+We provide a substantial pledge of 10.000 ADA to ensure getting rewards and we propose low fees 0.5%.

+### STAKE POOL INFORMATION

+Ticker: [CCFR]
+Name: [CrytoCroissant Staking Pool]

+### SUPPORT AND CONTACT :kissing_heart:

+For all your question and proposition please write to cryptocroissantticker@gmail.com and we will help you sort it out.
+We will come back to you in a maximum of 2 hours
+###
-You can use the [editor on GitHub](https://github.com/RenoCardano/Crytpo_croissant/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+or on GitHub](https://github.com/RenoCardano/Crytpo_croissant/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.